-- A re-assessment of the condition of rock art sites will be undertaken by a qualified archaeologist prior to blasting within 1km of these sites and a baseline assessment of rock shelters within the Munghorn Gap Nature Reserve will be undertaken by a qualified archaeologist prior to blasting within 1km of these sites; - The qualified archaeologist will assess the significance of each relevant identified rock shelter site (using AHIMS records, and where sufficient information is not available, by undertaking a site inspection).
-If insufficient photographic documentation/baseline data is available for a site prior to blasting, additional recording of the site will occur to ensure baseline data for comparison is present to ensure that potential blasting impacts can be identified and can be distinguished from pre-existing impacts or impacts relating to other causes, such as natural erosion and rockfall;
+- A baseline assessment of the condition of rock art sites at WCP72, WCP152 and WCP153 has been undertaken within the Munghorn Gap Nature Reserve by a qualified archaeologist prior to blasting within 1km of these sites. - With exception to WE77 and WE7611, a baseline assessment of the condition of rock shelter site WCP535 has been undertaken within the Munghorn Gap Nature Reserve by a qualified archaeologist prior to blasting within 1km of these sites. - A baseline assessment of the condition of rock shelter sites at WCP578, WCP579 and WCP580 associated with Rock Hill will be undertaken by a qualified archaeologist and in consultation with RAPCC's.

+The qualified archaeologist has assessed the significance of each identified rock art/shelter site using Aboriginal Heritage Information Management System (AHIMS) records, and undertaking a number of site inspections, since 2006.
+A photographic documentation/baseline data is available for comparison, to ensure that potential blasting impacts can be identified and can be distinguished from pre-existing impacts or impacts relating to other causes, such as natural erosion and rockfall.